~/ ~/documents ~/software ~/pictures github (opens in new tab)

 Soap Bar Hashes in Nix Derivations

-Cryptographic hash function are a core part of Nix, often realized by by Nix’s built-in usage of Git, to ensure source integrity and reproducibility.
-This results in a development chore to provide these values when writing and maintaining a derivation.
+Cryptographic hash functions are a core part of Nix, often realised through Nix’s built-in usage of Git to ensure source integrity and reproducibility.
+This creates a development chore to provide these values when writing and maintaining a derivation.
 A commonly published workaround is to use a fake hash, such as a string of zeroes, which prompts Nix to throw an error indicating the correct hash:

 sha256 = "0000000000000000000000000000000000000000000000000000";